philipcraig/vagrant-haskell/README.md

 5.  start `vagrant` (optionally overriding cpu/mem resources):

     ```
-    ~ ❯❯❯ cd vagrant-haskell
+    ~ ❯❯❯ cd vagrant-haskell/container
-    ~/vagrant-haskell ❯❯❯ vagrant up --provider=docker
+    ~/vagrant-haskell/container ❯❯❯ vagrant up --provider=docker
     ```

     *   After a few moments the images are downloaded and the VM initialized

 #### Halting Vagrant

-When using the `docker` provider, `vagrant halt` will stop the `docker` container but not the host.
-The host is kept running so that multiple containers can be started quickly without spinning up a new VM.
+When using the `docker` provider, Vagrant controls the container separately from the host.
+Normally, the host is kept running so that multiple containers can be started quickly without spinning up a new VM.

-If you want to halt the `docker` host along with the container you will need to get the VM id from `vagrant global-status` and call `vagrant halt <id>`.
+If you want to halt the host along with the container you need to do so explicitly.

 The following session illustrates how to accomplish this:

 ```
-~/vagrant-haskell ❯❯❯ vagrant status
-Current machine states:

-default                   running (docker)

-The container is created and running.
-You can stop it using
-`vagrant halt`, see logs with `vagrant docker-logs`, and
-kill/destroy it with `vagrant destroy`.

 ~/vagrant-haskell ❯❯❯ vagrant global-status
 id       name    provider   state   directory
 -----------------------------------------------------------------------------------------------
-cbada68  default virtualbox running ~/vagrant-haskell/.cfg/host
+3dca2c4  default docker     running ~/vagrant-haskell/container
-2fe2386  default docker     running ~/vagrant-haskell
+f28aefd  default virtualbox running ~/vagrant-haskell/host

 The above shows information about all known Vagrant environments
 on this machine.
 This data is cached and may not be completely